klauslippert/person-name-normalisation/README.md

 nameobj.fullname_abbrev <str>
 'von und zu Lastname, F S'
 ```
-more examples can be found in the github test-folder
+more examples can be found in my [github](https://github.com/klauslippert/person-name-normalisation) repo in the Tests folder.

 #### Debug-mode